mlohajner/nemo_progress_dialogue/README.md

 - Progress bar
 - Real-time speed indicator
 - Bandwidth history graph
+- More / Less option to show and hide graph with GSettings sheme / persistance
 - Delete operations get their own inverted accent color, so a long-running deletion is visually distinguishable from a transfer at a glance
-- More / Less option to show and gide transfer graph with GSettings sheme / persistance

 | Nemo Transfer Progress | Nemo Delete Progress |
 |:-:|:-:|